What does the phenomenon of the selfie tell us about how photography is popularly used nowadays?

-The use of the selfie continuously being used to prove current news items and is often the first picture to be used in breaking news reducing the power of the traditional photojournalist.
-There are millions of photojournalists in the world today and although only a small amount of these pictures make their way towards the newspapers and TV channels, a vast amount of the information is transmitted as news via twitter, facebook, instagram etc. and this is becoming the news of the future. (ref.
+The selfe is continuously being used to prove current news items and is often the first picture to be seen in breaking news reducing the power of the traditional photojournalist.
+There are millions of photojournalists in the world today and although only a small amount of their pictures make their way towards the newspapers and TV channels, a vast amount of the information is transmitted as news via twitter, facebook, instagram etc. and this is becoming the news of the future. (ref.
 Donald Trump’s many efforts to bypass the American news media).
 These photographs, whether political, comical or informative, are viewed very quickly by millions of “followers” and transmitted from “friend” to “friend” to become the news of the day.

 Tifentale, A. (2013) Making Sense of the “Masturbation of Self Image” and “Virtual Mini-Me”.
 City University of New York